kyleenliao/Graph-based-Human-vs.-LLM-Code-Classifier/README.md

 We used code samples from the HMCorp dataset from Xu et al. (2024), and the generated graphs can be found here! https://drive.google.com/drive/folders/1oymtRBUOBOrm6DHBWugQBzs-_sG78vge?usp=sharing

-Replicate our results by running the corresponding classifier notebook!
+Replicate our results by running the corresponding classifier notebook for the model or with the ablation studies!
+To run this, you can use miniconda and install environment.yml.
+Download the datasets valid_no_comment.jsonl and test_no_comment.jsonl from the google drive to generate your datasets -- more information is discussed in the ablation studies notebook.